blacksun1/cv/src/cv.md

 ## Everyday work goals

-* To work as a full stack NodeJs developer
+* To work as a full stack developer
 * Continue crafting great code and building amazing products that solve real user's problems
 * Develop, learn and leverage the best technologies and practices available